Default Ambiguity: Finding the Best Solution to the Clearing Problem: Related Work

-In general, the propagation of shocks in a network has been studied in many slightly different variants of these models \cite{prop1, prop4, prop6}.
-Other works introduced more substantial changes to these models, e.g. time-dependent clearing mechanisms \cite{ seqclear2} or game-theoretic aspects \cite{gametheo}.
+In general, there are many previous works that study the propagation of shocks in financial networks, and its dependence on the connectivity of the network \cite{prop1, prop4,prop2, prop6}.
+There are also several results that study the topic from a computational complexity perspective; however, they mostly assume a simple debt-only model, and focus on more complex questions, such as sensitivity to shocks or bailout policies \cite{Beni,otherComplex, Kleinberg, swapping}.
+Other works introduce more substantial changes into these models, e.g. time-dependent clearing mechanisms \cite{seqclear2, itcs} or game-theoretic aspects \cite{gametheo, icalp}.

-There are also various approaches to develop some measure of the complexity or sensitivity of a financial networks, often through classical graph-theoretic concepts \cite{graph2, prop4}.
-To our knowledge, besides \cite{base1, base2}, the only result that specifically discusses computational complexity in this context is the work of \cite{otherComplex} in the model of \cite{cross2}, showing that among the shocks of a given total size, it is computationally hard to find the one that is most damaging to the system altogether.

-There is also a wide literature on different kinds of financial derivatives; CDSs in particular have been studied extensively in \cite{CDS2, CDS3, CDS4}.
-On the more practical side, the clearing problem also plays a central role when executing stress tests to evaluate the sensitivity of financial systems, e.g. in the European Central Bank's stress test framework \cite{ECB}.
+There is also a wide literature on different financial derivatives, and CDSs in particular \cite{CDS4, CDS3, CDS2}.
+On the more practical side, the clearing problem also plays a central role in stress tests to evaluate the sensitivity of financial systems, e.g. in the European Central Bank's stress test framework \cite{ECB}.